20 Best Atlanta Neighborhoods in 2021

 This historic mixed-use building is home to businesses, trendy shops, and eateries.
 There’s even a rooftop outfitted with a bar and carnival-style games suitable for the hippest crowd.

 One of the best things about Piedmont, is its affordable rent prices.
 Piedmont Heights rents are an average of $1,601 per month.

 5. Old Fourth Ward

 The historic Old Fourth Ward has exploded into one of the best neighborhoods in Atlanta.
-Residents enjoy easy access to the Atlanta Beltline, pubs, restaurants, and hot spots.
+At an average rent price of $1,831, Residents enjoy easy access to the Atlanta Beltline, pubs, restaurants, and hot spots.